What happens to my house in an IVA

 Will you have to release Equity from your Property?

-It is important to understand that if you are a home owner, your IVA will include what is known as an equity release clause.
+Where you are a home owner, your IVA will include what is known as an equity release clause.
 This requires you to try and release equity from your property to increase the amount of debt you repay.

-If based on this calculation, your share of any equity is less than £5000 it is ignored.
+If based on this calculation, your share of any equity is less than £5000, it is ignored.
 The Arrangement will finish after you have made your agreed payments.

-Where you have more than £5k of equity, you will have to see if you can release any of it by either remortgaging or with a secured loan.
+Where you have more than £5k of equity, you will normally have to see if you can release any of it by either re-mortgaging or with a secured loan.
 As a safeguard you cannot be asked to increase your mortgage or secured debt repayments by more than 50% of your current IVA payment.

-If you are unable to remortgage due to your income or other factors, your IVA payments will be extended for an extra 12 months instead.
+If you are unable to re-mortgage due to your income or other factors, your IVA payments will be extended for an extra 12 months instead.

 What if your House is in Joint Names?

 A third party is not responsible for paying your debt.
-As such if your house is owned in joint names their share of the equity is excluded from your IVA.
+As such if your house is owned in joint names their share of the equity is always excluded from your IVA.

 In these circumstances once you have calculated the total amount of equity in your property the joint owner’s share is protected.
 The maximum amount you can be expected to released is the total of your share.